-Yes, it is USB but the way it is engineered, there is zero latency and it holds up to the audio quality in every channel.
-It features eight preamps, one for each channel, and allows you to retain quality in every microphone you plug without having to go to external preamps.
+Yes, it is USB but the way it is engineered, there is zero latency, and it holds up to the audio quality in every channel.
+It features eight preamps, one for each channel, and allows you to retain quality in every microphone you plug in without having to go to external preamps.

 The front layout is completely neat and very self-explanatory.
 I love the fact that they included ten-line outputs, eight channels of ADAT, and a S/PDIF out to make more complex connections.
 If you are working in a band environment, you should definitely check this audio interface out.

 Here’s a demonstration video of the Focusrite Clarett

 · Prism Lyra – What if I tell you that this amazing device that can record up to 32 bits is USB?
 Well, the ultra-high quality Prism Lyra is actually a USB device with state-of-the-art technology capable of recording some of the clearest, punchiest, most beautiful sounding audio to your computer.

 The company behind, if you have never heard of them is one of those super high-end brands that only those who really invest in audio get the privilege to hear.
 I was fortunate enough to work at many studios, especially for mixing and mastering that had one or two or even three of these beauties hidden behind the mixing console.

 The sound is out of this world.
 I wouldn’t recommend skipping the previous stage to get to this one because your ears wouldn’t be able to appreciate it so much, but if you have already been there, this next step will blow your mind.

 Here’s a look at the Prism audio interface

 The Apollo X8 Is An Elite Class Audio Interface